maateen/vim-for-devops/README.md

-# awesome vimrc
+# VIM for DevOps

-I have started this awesome project to sync my minimal `.vimrc` file into GitHub.
-Initially, writing Python code was only in focus.
-But now I am using vim as a generalized lightweight editor at my day-to-day DevOps works.
-I am using it for Bash/Python/Golang programming and writing Dockerfiles, Ansible Playbooks, Terraform Codes.
+I am a DevOps Engineer and using VIM as a generalized lightweight editor at my day-to-day DevOps works.
+I am using it for Bash/Python/Golang programming and writing Dockerfiles, Ansible Playbooks, Terraform Codes and Kubernetes manifests.

-# Usage

-Let me suppose that you have installed all dependencies already.

-## Install
+## Install VIM

 ### MacOSX